 Contaminated Sites - SB 92 by Sen. Evers (R) and HB 351 by Rep. Drake (R) would require DEP to include protocols for the use of long-term natural attenuation where site conditions warrant.
 "Long-term natural attenuation" means natural attenuation approved by DEP as a site rehabilitation program task instead of expensive active remediation.
-SB 92 and HB 351 are ready for the floor.
+HB 351 was picked up by the Senate and passed out with an amendment The amendment does not affect the overall scope of the bill, but now HB 351 must go back to the House for final passage.

 FMPA Regulation - SB 840 by Sen. Simpson (R) and HB 579 by Rep. Mayfield (R) would add the Florida Municipal Power Agency (FMPA) to the definition of "public utility", and the PSC would regulate the FMPA as a public utility (IOU) for everything except rates and service.
 In addition, FMPA would have to annually submit independently prepared financial statements for each generation asset to the PSC.
-The House bill no longer would expand the duties of Public Counsel to initiate or participate in proceedings involving FMPA, but the Senate bill still has that provision.
-HB 579 passed out of its second committee.
+Both bills were amended and would no longer expand the duties of Public Counsel to initiate or participate in proceedings involving FMPA.
+SB 840 passed out of its first committee with a substantive amendment and HB 579 passed out of its second committee.

 Self-Insurance Funds - SB 828 by Sen. Bean (R) and HB 467 by Rep. Broxson (R) would raise the assessment cap the insurance guaranty association (FWICGA) could charge workers comp self-insurance funds from 1.5 to 2%.
 The bill would not affect FRESIF as long as the fund maintains the exemption obtained from legislation enacted in 2009.
-SB 828 and HB 467 passed out of their second committee.
+SB 828 passed out of the Senate and HB 467 is ready for the floor.

 Utility Worker Certification - SB 608 by Sen. Stargel (R) and HB 775 by Rep. Ingram (R) would require utility personnel and others that deliver essential items and services to obtain a certification from the Division of Emergency Management after a storm event.
 The bill is vague regarding how the law would work during storm recovery and how the certifications would apply to personnel coming in from out of state to aid in recovery.
 The requirement for electric utility certification requirement has been removed from the Senate version and we expect to have the provision removed from the House bill.
-SB 608 passed out of its second committee.
+SB 608 passed out of its second committee and HB 775 is ready for the floor.

 Move Over Law - SB 1394 by Sen. Brandes (R) would require drivers to vacate the closest travel lane (or reduce speed to 20 mph below the posted speed limit if a lane is not available) if a utility service vehicle displaying any "visual signals" is performing a task related utility services on the roadside.
 The term seems to be very broad and could mean signals such as marker lights or flashing blinkers.
-SB 1394 passed out of its first committee.
+SB 1394 passed out of its second committee.